sgdaw1041/multipurpose/people-income/README.md

 ## Set-ops

 #### Identify duplicate rows and mitigate their effect during Set operations.
-And various Set operations, including union all, union, intersection, and Set difference.
+And run various Set operations, including union all, union, intersection, and Set difference.

 - ```create_set_ops.sql``` create schema and tables.
 - ```py_create_samples.py``` create 3 csv-file samples with no replacement of main dataset.